Exposing your skin to the sun is essential

 Checking your skin

-Use your best judgment and monitor conditions continuously.
+Use your best judgment, and monitor conditions continuously.

 Renewing your skin by grooming it